Kathryn2354/VBA/README.md

-# this is the table without the changes
+# This is the table without the changes

 |            | Day           | Topic                                                                                                                                           | Due                                                                                                                                                                                                                                                             |
 |------------|---------------|-------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|